Home » Top Sea Glass Beaches In Florida. What you need To Know.

 You will want to skip the soft, white sandy beaches and choose beaches that have more pebbles and rocks.
 Low tide is the best time to search and be sure to look where the waves break.

-These beaches are where you will have the most luck finding these rare finds:
+These beaches are where you will have the most luck finding these rare finds are below.
+I have separated them by East Coast and West Coast.

-Navarre Beach, located on the Panhandle in the northwest coast of Florida.
+Navarre Beach is located on the Panhandle in the northwest coast of Florida.
 It is also very well known for its sea-glass abundance.

 The reason the area is famous for its sea glass jetties is because of huge collections of sea glass that have accumulated here over time from the waves and strong currents.